RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 #### Step 8.2: Update RESTyard-Docs
 - Document the schema endpoint, model, and Mermaid mapper
 - Add migration guide for existing users

+### Phase 9 (Optional): Permission Scopes and Profiles

+> **Optional.** See the "Future Idea: Permission Scopes and Profiles" section in `HypermediaSchema-Design.md` for the full design.
+Only pursue after the core schema and source generator are stable and a concrete use case demands it.

+**Goal:** Allow the schema to describe which actions, links, and embedded entities require which permissions, and let clients request a filtered schema for a specific permission profile.

+#### Step 9.1: `[HypermediaScope]` attribute and generator support
+- Define `[HypermediaScope("scopeName")]` attribute in `RESTyard.AspNetCore`
+- Extend the source generator to read `[HypermediaScope]` from actions, links, and embedded entity properties
+- Emit `RequiredScopes` on `ActionDescription`, `LinkDescription`, `EmbeddedEntityDescription`
+- Collect all discovered scopes into `HypermediaApiSchema.DeclaredScopes`
+- Verify tests: HTO with scoped and unscoped elements, `DeclaredScopes` completeness

+#### Step 9.2: Permission profiles
+- Add `PermissionProfile` model class and `PermissionProfiles` to `HypermediaApiSchema`
+- Wire into `AddHypermediaSchema(options => { options.PermissionProfiles = [...]; })`
+- Startup validation: warn on scopes referenced in profiles but never declared, and vice versa
+- Verify tests: profile resolution with inheritance

+#### Step 9.3: Filtered schema endpoint
+- Implement `HypermediaSchemaFilter.ForProfile(schema, profileName)`
+  - Resolve granted scopes (including inherited profiles)
+  - Remove elements whose `RequiredScopes` are not satisfied
+  - Remove unreachable entity types
+  - Strip `PermissionProfiles` and `DeclaredScopes` from filtered output
+- Extend `/_schema` endpoint to accept `?profile=` query parameter
+- Integration test: CarShack with scopes and profiles, verify filtered output for each profile

+#### Step 9.4: CarShack demo
+- Add `[HypermediaScope]` to selected CarShack actions and links
+- Define sample profiles (readonly, user, admin)
+- Verify the full and filtered schema endpoints work end to end